Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 | Direct creditor claim | Creditor may claim directly | No claim beyond the deposited amount |

-| Company A in this case | N/A | Liable to B only up to KRW 38 million deposited |
+| X’s position in this case | N/A | Liable to Y only up to KRW 38 million deposited — already fully recovered by Y |

 3. How Does South Korean Law Define a Creditor’s Rights Over Enforcement-Stay Security?